Learning Interpolations between Boltzmann Densities: Approximating the transport field

 where $f^\theta_t$ is parametrized by a neural network.
-This parametrization ensures that the boundary conditions at $t\in\{0,1\}$ are satisfied, and allows for flexibility for $ 0 < t <1$.
-The parameters of the interpolation are trained together with the those of the flow (and those of $C_t$) with the objective of minimizing the deformation loss.
-Fig. \ref{fig:defPDE_assym_learned} shows that this flexibility allows a flow trained with the deformation loss to capture both modes of the distribution given by Eq. \ref{eq:2gaussians}.
+This parametrization ensures that the boundary conditions at $t\in\{0,1\}$ are satisfied, and allows for flexibility on the open time-interval $(0,1)$.
+The parameters of the interpolation are trained together with the those of the flow (and those of $C_t$) with the objective of minimizing the continuity loss.
+Fig. \ref{fig:defPDE_assym_learned} shows that this flexibility allows a flow trained with the continuity loss to capture both modes of the distribution (\ref{eq:2gaussians}).